 ISLAND CREEK OYSTERS, Duxbury MA

 What started as a four person team experimenting with growing oysters in the waters of Duxbury, has turned into one of the biggest providers of fresh, sustainably farmed oysters in the United States.
 Skip Bennett and his team have ten island farms in Duxbury and an ever growing collective of farmers from Cape Cod and as far as the West Coast.
-We collaborated with them this past summer for the Outstanding in the Field dinner series, and have worked with them in the past to fundraise for fish farms in Haiti.
+We collaborated with them in 2015 for the Outstanding in the Field dinner series, and have worked with them in the past to fundraise for fish farms in Haiti.

 CURTIS CUSTOM MEATS, Warren ME